yadavsushma999/InventoryManagement/README.md

-# 📦 Inventory Management System
+# 📦 Inventory Management System   (Currently Working....)

 An easy-to-use and responsive **Inventory Management System** built using **Next.js App Router**, **Prisma ORM**, and **Tailwind CSS**.
 This system helps small to mid-sized businesses efficiently manage their stock, warehouses, and suppliers.